Adult Education Schedule

 Lenten Covenant Circles

 These small groups gather during Wednesday nights of Lent.
 The evening includes a community dinner from 6:15-7:00 pm and Circles from 7:00-8:15 pm.
 A short-term commitment, Covenant Circles are an excellent way to meet friends in the church and learn or try your hand at something new.
-For details, visit CIRCLE INFORMATION & DINNER information.
+For last year's details, visit CIRCLE INFORMATION & DINNER information.
+2019 will be announced.

 9:30 am Education Hour